cxw620/rust-polyglot/docs/libs.rst

 structopt it has some problems, which it inherits from ``clap`` (the underlying command line parser):

- * Confusion between options which may be repoeated, options which contain multiple values, and the troubling and novel notion of options which take an indeterminate series of values as separate arguments, until the next option.
+ * Confusion between options which may be repeated, options which take multiple values as a single argument, and the troubling and novel notion of options which take an indeterminate series of values as separate arguments until the next option.

  * Serious problems handling options which override each other.
    There is a facility for this but it is not convenient and